by Stephanie Dodaro

 First, take stock of how you’re feeling.
 If you’re experiencing a depressive episode, it can be difficult to plan resolutions and follow through on them.
 One of depression’s most debilitating traits is constant negative self-talk, which can be incredibly discouraging and warp your self-perception.
 Other common symptoms such as fatigue, insomnia, and anxiety further worsen your mood, leaving you pessimistic, defensive, and overly sensitive.
 Any perceived failure, such as slipping up on a resolution, can make your self-reproach spiral out of control.

 If you’ve had symptoms of depression for more than two weeks, be sure to visit your health care provider for an assessment.
+You can also click here to take a quick depression screen.
 It can take a good deal of time and effort to find the right treatments, so allow yourself to make it a priority.

 Tips for Making Resolutions